 If you pressure can your own that’s awesome!
 I buy mine at Costco.
 I like chicken and tuna with water.
 I stock up big time when they go on sale.
 During the summer, Mark and I often make chicken salads and also chicken salad sandwiches.
 So delightful.

-Here is how I make hot whole wheat cereal: 1 cup washed whole wheat berries, 3 cups water, 1/4 teaspoon salt (optional), place all the ingredients in a slow cooker at night for 12 hours and you will have hot cereal in the morning.
+Here is how I make hot whole wheat cereal: 1 cup washed whole wheat berries, 3 cups water, 1/4 teaspoon salt (optional).
+Place all the ingredients in a slow cooker at night for 12 hours and you will have hot cereal in the morning.